aquarell-dev/leet-code/README.md

 At first, i came up with a brute-force-ish O(n^2) solution, then i read through other solutions and came up with the worst case scenario being O(n) solution using hashmap.

+## Add Two Numbers

+Nailed it first try, it just randomly popped right into my head that i should use school's vertical addition algorithm.

 ## Leet Code Profile

 [Leet Code Profile](https://leetcode.com/profile/account/aquarell)